Accommodations Toolkit

 Accommodation:

-Use of assistive technology (AT) devices or supports (e.g., color overlays, magnifier, pencil grips, auditory amplification devices, noise buffers, wedge for positioning, and multiplication table/chart).
+Noise Buffers: Use of aids or assistive technology (AT) devices or supports (e.g., color overlays, magnifier, pencil grips, auditory amplification devices, noise buffers, wedge for positioning, and multiplication table/chart, hundreds chart).
+If you are marking this accommodation, please also include it under Supplementary aids on the IEP.

 Oregon